chengsoonong/rede/README.md

 Usage
 -----

-First you have to open view_graph.html with Mozilla Firefox.
-After this step you can click the "Browse..." button and select a json file with the right format(see section file format).
-After this step a plot will appear.
-You can choose four different types of plots in the "plots" dropbox:
+Open view_graph.html with Mozilla Firefox.
+Click the "Browse..." button and select a json file with the right format(see section file format).
+There are four different types of plots in the "plots" dropbox:

 * Circular ideogram
 * Manhattan plot
 * Heat-map
 * Arc plot

 Circular ideogram
 -----------------